tfle/personal-website/index.md

 ---

+## About Me 🧑🏻‍💻

 I’ve been interested in science and technology for as long as I can remember, and I’m passionate about teaching and sharing knowledge with others.
-It's at the heart of many of my [personal projects](/projects).
 {: .fs-6 .fw-300 }

-Based in Sydney, I run [coding and robotics classes](/classes) where I help primary and secondary school students develop their problem-solving capability, communication skills and programming ability.
+I run coding and robotics classes in Sydney where I help primary and secondary school students develop their problem-solving capability, communication skills and programming ability.
 {: .fs-6 .fw-300 }

-When I'm not collecting degrees, or teaching in the classroom, I like to keep busy maintaining [my digital garden](/wiki).
+When I'm not collecting degrees, or teaching in the classroom, I like to keep myself busy with unimportant nonsense like maintaining this website. 🌱
 {: .fs-6 .fw-300 }